EdDataScienceEES/tutorial-Abigail-Louise/index.md

 <center><img src="plots/res_vs_fix.png" alt="Img"/></center>

-From these results we may think our <a href="hypotheses">hypotheses</a> are true.
-However,
+The red line is straight and centered across 0!
+Great, we have met all the assumptions!

+Based on these results, we might initially think our <a href="hypotheses">hypotheses</a> are supported.
+However, ANOVA only tells us that at least __one__ group differs from another; it doesn’t specify which groups are different or whether all groups differ.
+This is were the post-hoc test comes in to give us a better insight!

 ---